ferry77/flickr-photos/README.md

 flickr-photos
 =============

-Example javascript, pulling photos from flickr by tag
+Example javascript, pulling photos from flickr by tag.

+Added favourite button by Ferry Haryadi